arnor-sigurdsson/EIR/README.md

 ---

-Supervised modelling on genotype and tabular data.
+Supervised modelling on genotype, tabular and sequence data.

 **WARNING:** This project is in alpha phase.
 Expect backwards incompatiable changes and API changes.